pratikpakhale/portfolio/content/projects/Bookingcom.md

 tech:
   - ReactJS
   - Netlify
   - GitHub
   - Mentorship
 company: ''
-showInProjects: true
+showInProjects: false
 ios: false
 android: false
 ---

 Leading a learning project in a team of more than 10 people.
 The project is a clone of the Booking.com website.
 The project is being developed using ReactJS and Netlify.